 Sedona Arizona’s Cultural Scene & Restaurants

 Each year over 4 million tourists will visit Sedona for its popular shopping venues and golf courses.
-Downtown is the tourist area and it has outdoor gear stores, eateries, galleries and upscale boutiques.
-West Sedona has more drugstores, banks, etc. and it is where the locals shop.
-There isn’t a Wal-Mart, or other large box store retailers.
-Instead the norm is woven textiles, fine jewelry and hand crafted furniture.
+Downtown is the tourist area and it has outdoor gear stores, eateries, galleries, and upscale boutiques.
+West Sedona has more drugstores, banks, etc. and it is where the local’s shop.
+There is not a Wal-Mart, or other large box store retailers.
+Instead, the norm is woven textiles, fine jewelry, and handcrafted furniture.
 A fun place is the Tlaquepaque Arts and Crafts Village, which is a replica of a small market town just outside of Guadalajara, Mexico.

 This is an area that has a reputation for being a spiritual vortex or an area that has highly concentrated energy best for prayer and healing.
 Sedona also has New Age healthy tourism.
 Spas offer personal rejuvenation and relaxation are all over Sedona.

-This is area is peaceful, and has become an artist inspired location for those who love its spiritual energy and light.
+This is area is peaceful and has become an artist inspired location for those who love its spiritual energy and light.
 Residents enjoy the benefits of more than forty art galleries and studios.
-The first Friday of each month, galleries will host openings, receptions and technique demonstrations.
+On the first Friday of each month, galleries will host openings, receptions and technique demonstrations.
 Music is brought to Sedona by numerous concerts by Chamber Music Sedona.
 There is also the Sedona Arts Festival and the Sedona International Film Festival.